demisto/content/docs/tutorial-video/YodaSpeak/Integrations/YodaSpeak/YodaSpeak_description.md

-## BaseIntegration Help
+## YodaSpeak Help section.

 Markdown file for integration configuration help snippet.
-In this file add:
-- Brief information about how to retrieve the API key of your product
-- Other useful information on how to configure your integration in XSOAR

-Since this is a Markdown file, we encourage you to use MD formatting for sections, sub-sections, lists, etc.
+- To get an API key (for making more than 5 API calls per hour), visit the [FunTranslations subscription details page](https://funtranslations.com/api/yoda#subscribe)